Easy Piano Sheet Music - Get Started With These Hits on Your Piano!

 "You Are So Beautiful" by Joe Cocker

-Written by the ingenious Keyboarder (and "fifth Beatle") Billy Preston and Bruce Fisher, this song was released in 1974 and became Joe Cocker's biggest solo hit in the US.
+Written by the ingenious keyboarder (and "fifth Beatle") Billy Preston and Bruce Fisher, this song was released in 1974 and became Joe Cocker's biggest solo hit in the US.
 "You Are So Beautiful" was featured heavily in films and advertising.
-The song is originally in the key of Ab-major, but for our easy version, we have changed it to D-major so you'll have less black keys to worry about.
+The song is originally in the key of Ab-major, but for our easy version, we have changed it to D-major - fewer black keys to worry about!

 "The Scientist" by Coldplay